 Win value on the front end; prevent chaos later.

 - Appraiser packet—facts sheet; feature/condition grid; tight sold comps; active/pending comps; concessions map; micro-market snapshot; HOA/insurance summary.
-See ID 58.
+See the Appraisal Strategy Guide.

 - Inspection defaults—pre-bid roof/HVAC; convert large scope to targeted credit impacting buyer monthly; finish safety/function items fast.
-See ID 59.
+See the Fall-Through Prevention Checklist.

 9) Corridor & Asset Playbooks (Colorado Specific)